About us

 What else do we do?

-• Work closely with the regulatory bodies and Statutory Education Bodies (HEE, HEIW, NES and NIMDTA) on matters affecting training, contribute to debates and press for improvements such as widespread access to simulation-based training.
+- Work closely with the regulatory bodies and Statutory Education Bodies: NHS England, Health Education and Improvement Wales (HEIW), NHS Education for Scotland and Northern Ireland Medical and Dental Training Agency (NIMDTA) on matters affecting training, contribute to debates and press for improvements such as widespread access to simulation-based training.

 UK only

-• Recommend trainees to the GMC for the award of the CCT / CESR (CP) (Combined Programme).
+- Recommend trainees to the GMC for the award of the CCT.

-• Undertake Certificate of Eligibility for Specialist Registration (CESR) evaluations on behalf of the GMC.
+- Undertake Portfolio pathway evaluations formally known as the Certificate of Eligibility for Specialist Registration (CESR) on behalf of the GMC.

 Ireland only

-• Recommend trainees for the award of the Certificate of Completion of Specialist Training (CCST).
+- Recommend trainees for the award of the Certificate of Satisfactory Completion of Surgical Training (CSCST).